Health and Safety

 Room Entry, Flammables, Smoke Alarms, Appliances

-The Housing Services staff has the right to enter students’ rooms/units to confirm assignments and room conditions, check furniture inventory, and respond to furniture work order requests.
+The Housing Services staff has the right to enter student rooms/units to confirm assignments and room conditions, check furniture inventory, and respond to furniture work order requests.

 At no time may any flammable items be stored in or around living areas.
-Open flame/combustibles (candles, incense, oil-burning lamps, etc.) may not be burned in any residential unit.
+Open flame combustibles (candles, incense, oil-burning lamps, etc.) may not be burned in or around any residential unit.
 Fuel-driven engines such as motorcycles, mopeds, etc., may not be stored in or around living areas.
 Also prohibited are live wreaths, Christmas trees and boughs, and large decorative Christmas lights.
 Posters, tapestries, etc., may not be hung or placed on ceilings or covering doorways.

 Smoke alarms must not be tampered with in any way (e.g., removing the batteries, disconnecting, etc.).
 Any student found doing so will be subject to disciplinary action.